Corey Webster

 2009/10

-In Webster’s second season as a development player, he appeared in 10 games and averaged 2.9 points, 0.5 rebounds, and 0.6 assists.
+In his second year as a development player, Webster saw more court time, appearing in 10 games.
+He averaged 2.9 points, 0.5 rebounds, and 0.6 assists while continuing his development within the Breakers’ system.

 2011/12

-“It is a unfortunate situation for Corey, however this is a action we had to take as a club,” said General Manager Richard Clarke at the time.
+“It’s an unfortunate situation for Corey, but as a club, this was an action we had to take,” said Breakers General Manager Richard Clarke at the time.

-“The second positive test breaches the previous agreement between Corey and the club, and he has also breached team protocols and club values.
-We felt the termination of Corey’s contract was the most appropriate action for all parties.”
+“The second positive test breached the previous agreement between Corey and the club, as well as team protocols and club values.
+We felt terminating his contract was the most appropriate course of action for all involved.”

 2012/13